tanzealist/PredictMD-SymptomDiseasePredictor/README.md

-# Disease Prediction from Symptoms
+# PredictMD: Symptom-Based Disease Predictor

 ## Overview
 This repository hosts a machine learning project aimed at predicting diseases from a set of symptoms.
 The project applies several classification techniques, such as Decision Tree, Random Forest, SVM, and XGBoost, to a dataset of symptoms and their corresponding diseases.